jbx-protocol/juice-docs-v2/docs/learn/glossary/splits.md

 #### What everyone needs to know

 * A project can store splits for an arbitrary number of groups, such as for payout distributions or for reserved token distributions.
-* A split can specify an address, a juicebox project, a contract that adheres to the [`IJBSplitAllocator`](/api/interfaces/ijbsplitallocator.md) interface as its recipient, or the address that calls the transaction to distribute payouts or reserved tokens.
+* A split can specify an address, a Juicebox project, a contract that adheres to the [`IJBSplitAllocator`](/api/interfaces/ijbsplitallocator.md) interface, or the address that calls the transaction to distribute payouts or reserved tokens as its recipient.
 * By default, splits can be changed at any time for any funding cycle configuration.
 A project's owner can also independently lock a split to a funding cycle configuration for a customizable duration.

 #### What you'll want to know if you're building